brotherdust/FretFind2D/memory-bank/activeContext.md

 - Start library searches with `resolve-library-id` to find the correct library ID
 - Follow with `get-library-docs` to retrieve specific documentation
 - Include topic parameter to focus on specific aspects of a library
+- Document all library IDs in library.md after resolution with:
+  - Library ID
+  - Description
+  - Purpose in the project
+  - Date last searched
+- Keep token usage between 2,000-10,000 based on topic complexity
+- Check library.md before using resolve-library-id to avoid duplicate searches

 ## Project Insights